 "Consumers who have health or medical problems often feel overwhelmed or powerless, and it can be intimidating to confront your doctor or health plan," says Bridget Sheehan-Watanabe, health policy analyst and staff attorney for the Center for Health Care Rights in Los Angeles.
 "But once a consumer has an understanding of how to resolve the issues and knows where the problem lies, she can often be successful in getting the care she needs."Making a Killing: HMOs and the Threat to Your Health.

 - Try to establish open communication with your doctor.
 Remain calm and reasonable.
 Find out why you were denied care and who denied it -- the doctor, the medical group, or your health plan.
 Did the doctor put in an authorization request and receive a denial?
 If so, make sure he or she gets involved in trying to get your benefits.
 If you feel intimidated or uncomfortable questioning your doctor, bring someone else with you.
 Put your questions in writing before going in, and take notes.

-Ask your doctor how she is paid, and about any financial arrangements she may have with the medical group or health plan.
+- Ask your doctor how she is paid, and about any financial arrangements she may have with the medical group or health plan.
 If your doctor has a financial incentive to deny tests or referrals under "capitation," (where your doctor or a medical group is paid a set monthly fee per patient), you may be able to enlist the help of your HMO, which would face no added expenses, having already paid for the care you should receive.

 - Immediately ask for a second opinion from your physician's supervisor.
 Then get another opinion from a qualified professional outside the HMO network, if possible.
 "Find allies in the medical profession," says Jamie Court.
 "When medical experts advocate care, HMOs find it harder to deny treatment."

-Go to the administrator in charge of your doctor's medical practice and explain the need for the test or treatment.
+- Go to the administrator in charge of your doctor's medical practice and explain the need for the test or treatment.

-Request a written denial.
+- Request a written denial.

-Document everything.
+- Document everything.
 Make sure your doctor documents your treatment and its necessity.
 Get a copy of your medical records.

-Find out the timelines within which your treatment or coverage decision must be made -- taking into account the deadline when failure to get the test or treatment may result in harm to you.
+- Find out the timelines within which your treatment or coverage decision must be made -- taking into account the deadline when failure to get the test or treatment may result in harm to you.
 Most states have regulations establishing such time frames.
 Make sure you communicate clearly that you know the timeline and that it must be met.

-Get a patient advocate.
+- Get a patient advocate.
 "This is important because you need someone to advocate for you who's not afraid to challenge anybody, because if you're sick, you're not going to do it," says Wanda J. Jones, president of New Century HealthCare Institute in San Francisco.
 Find out who can assist you; contact your state HMO regulatory agency or consumer advocacy groups.

-When your health is at stake, you may have to resort to going outside the plan and paying for care directly.
+- When your health is at stake, you may have to resort to going outside the plan and paying for care directly.
 If the treatment is expensive and you're unable to pay for it, this may mean taking more drastic steps such as taking out a loan, getting a second mortgage, or asking for financial help from friends or relatives.